hayden-sutter/Pandas-Data-Visulization/README.md

 <h2>Program walk-through:</h2>

-To get a complete walk through of the project click on the pdf that has been added to this repository above.
+To get a complete walk through of the project click on the "Research Project" pdf that has been added to this repository above.

 <!--